mandogroup/mandostrap/README.md

 - Grunt
 - Bower

 ### Package manager

-We currently use **Bower** as our package manager, listed below are our common dependencies
+We currently use **Bower** as our package manager, listed below are our common dependencies Not all packages will be needed on every project so remove ones that are not needed or used.

     normalize-css   : "~3.0.3", // Reset for CSS styles
     jquery          : "~2.1.4", // jQuery no explanation needed